ElkheirT/wikipedia-search-extension/README.md

 [**Live Demo**](https://elkheirt.github.io/wikipedia-search-demo/)

 ## Description
-A chrome extension that displays search results from Wikipedia according to a user's search term.
+A chrome extension that displays search results from Wikipedia according to a search term.

 ## Usage
 To search Wikipedia: